tekknolagi/isdt/assignments/02-cli-constructive.md

   * Use the `mktemp` utility to create them
   * Automatically clean up the temporary files when the build script finishes

-`mktemp` generates a new file with a random name inside `/tmp`, a system directory designed to hold temporary files that don't need to stick around across reboots.
+Note: `mktemp` generates a new file with a random name inside `/tmp`, a system directory designed to hold temporary files that don't need to stick around across reboots.

-Note that `/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash specifically.
+Note: `/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash specifically.